engige/movie_studio_analysis/README.md

 Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md                                                 <- The top-level README for reviewers of this project
-├── phase1-project-.ipynb               <- Narrative documentation of analysis in Jupyter notebook
+├── movie_studio_analysis.ipynb                               <- Narrative documentation of analysis in Jupyter notebook
-├── Presentation.pdf                    <- PDF version of project presentation
+├── movie_studio_analysis_presentation.pdf                    <- PDF version of project presentation
 ├── data                                                      <- Sourced externally
 └── images                                                    <- Sourced externally and generated from code
 ```